Matt-Mf/Mio-Sito/content/projects.md

 * This website is custom built with HUGO, hosted on Netlify with Github source.
 100≃ lighthouse score.
 * Real Estate website - Wordpress CMS, custom theme (PHP & CSS) and GDPR: <a href="https://www.zottacase.it">zottacase.it</a>
 * Business consultant personal website - Custom built with HUGO: studioabordi.it (Workin on...)
 * Small summer weather app - Node.js / Heroku : <a href="https://app-meteo-mf.herokuapp.com/">Link</a>

-* Standard-Notes open-source encrypted self-hosted instances.
+* Standardnotes open-source encrypted note taking app - self-hosted instances.

 Open-source software contribution: